This is a collaborative post.

 Sleep…who needs it?
 Well, we all do, we’re so tired these days because sleep doesn’t always come easily to us.
 Regular readers of my blog will know I’ve been speaking a lot about my health this month, not just physical but mental and financial health too.
-One aspects of our health that I think is often overlooked is our quality of sleep.
-Parents, in particular those of small children, usually have first hand experience of just how a bad night sleep, being up late with the kids can really affect us.
+One aspect of our health that I think is often overlooked is our quality of sleep.
+Parents, in particular, those of small children, usually have first-hand experience of just how a bad night sleep, being up late with the kids can really affect us.

 Then of course there are those days when I get barely any sleep, bordering on insomnia and sleep deprivation is horrible.
 It makes working, parenting, living and that’s when I feel the mombie transformation taking hold of me.
 This stage is usually the shortest, thankfully, and is then recovered by a week or so of the unbroken sleep before finally getting back to the nice, regular sleep again.
 This is a pattern I’ve had since being a teen although I can’t say I’ve gotten used to it.

 I am naturally a morning person so getting up early doesn’t really bother me, and naturally I will be more tired in the evening but I’d like to try and make it until at least ten.
 I notice a significant difference in my quality of sleep when I’ve gone to bed a little later in the evening.
 I really wanted to learn more about my sleep quality so that I can improve it and improve another aspect of my health.
 I’ve been using this gorgeous Rose Gold Misfit Shine 2 sleep tracker.
 I love how easy it was to connect to my iPhone through a free app which shows me how active I am and helps to track my sleep.